Post three of three, in section For Teachers

 Recovery

-The proliferation of ideas, energy or sense-making has slowed down significantly, but still feels unstable.
-The person is engaging with meaningful and wholesome activities that are supporting their recovery.
-The person is in-tune with their own needs and self-expression as well as able to attune to connection with others.
-The person may experience a lot of tiredness, stress, grief, anxiety, depression or other challenging emotions.
+The proliferation of ideas, energy, or sense-making has slowed down significantly but still feels unstable.
+The person is engaging in meaningful and wholesome activities that are supporting their recovery.
+The person is in tune with their own needs and self-expression as well as able to attune to connections with others.
+The person may experience a lot of tiredness, stress, grief, anxiety, depression, or other challenging emotions.

 The person is actively engaging with their recovery process.
 The person may need lots of time for this stage.